d4t4x/data-selfie/README.md

 - click triangle to expand the subitems
 - "DataSelfieLocalDB" contains all tracked data (this is not saved anywhere else(!), so be careful before clearing this storage)

+## known bugs
+- posts like friendship anniversaries and memories are not considered, which sometimes leads to time being added to the previously looked at post
+- when Facebook tab has been in the background for a while and you go back the clock might not show up again
+- exporting your data can result in an invalid json file (that you can't import), when URLs contain double quotes " that are not excaped, you can do that manually by adding \ before the "
+- more bugs commented in source code under "// FIX"

 ## to do list
+- eventually the size of the content you have looked at will be too big for our APIs - an error returns
 - make tracking more stable (we need your help, please report any problems you run into)
 - improve the Data Selfie Me page front end code (responsive, handlebars or similar instead of jquery append - I know horrible)